DIMO-INC/dimo-wiki/account-setup.md

 We try to make it possible for anyone to receive or contribute value quickly based on their skill set or needs.

-This quick onboarding process will
+This quick onboarding process should get you to the point where you're able to get value from DIMO - if it doesn't please [Join our Discord so we can sort things out](https://discord.gg/fZxrurPHZh)

 ## Step 1 - Join the DIMO Community
 Anyone with an internet connection and a github account can create new [projects] within DIMO.